Wavestreaming/jquery-shoutcast/readme.md

 ## Usage

+[View the easy setup guide](https://github.com/Wavestreaming/jquery-shoutcast/wiki/Easy-Setup) or keep reading for more flexible configuration.

 ### Embedding

 First you will need to reference jQUery (if you haven't already done so) and this plugin, place the following lines of code at the bottom of your HTML page, just before the `</body>` tag